-We are pleased to present the third edition of Economic Issues for Women in Texas.
-This 2020 study, based on research conducted by Every Texan, takes a comprehensive look at the four building blocks that are fundamental to the financial security of a woman and her family: Child Care, Stable Housing, Education, and Health Insurance.
+We are pleased to present the fourth edition of Economic Issues for Women in Texas.
+This 2022 study, based on research conducted by Every Texan, takes a comprehensive look at the four pillars that are fundamental to the financial security of a woman and her family: Education, Child Care, Health Insurance and Stable Housing.
 This study examines both policies and practices at the state level, while identifying areas where innovation and investment can help strengthen women and their families.
 We encourage our Army of Advocates across Texas to use the study—and its platform of specific recommendations and potential actions—with lawmakers, as well as business and community leaders, to help shape policies and practices that impact women and girls.

 From story-telling, information sharing and advocacy, to convening and engagement, we hope that Economic Issues for Women in Texas facilitates a common understanding of the challenges to women’s economic security in our state, and motivates a shared commitment to drive solutions that support women and their families and build a stronger Texas for us all.